AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-4/debugging-intro.md

       }
     ```

-And yes it also means you can use the debugger command in your Redux actions or reducers.
+And yes it also means you can use the `debugger` statement in your Redux actions or reducers.

-=== "title"
+=== "`debugger` used in Redux Action"

     ```javascript
     const users = (state = [], action) => {